 - When either of you need to talk, do you trust that the other will respond and engage as soon as they can?
 Yes / No

-- Do you both give and receive repair attempts (like humor, kindness, touch, forgiveness, apologies, etc.) when either of you are upset or during times of conflict?
+- Do you both give and receive repair attempts (like humor, kindness, touch, forgiveness, apologies, etc.) when either of you is upset or during times of conflict?
 Yes / No

 Please note, the advice provided here does not relate to relationships in which significant mental health issues, abuse, or drug, alcohol, pornography, and sexual addictions are present.
 Such issues often result from (or cause a decrease in) a partner’s ability to have empathy, self-control, or personal responsibility within a relationship.
 In such cases, please seek competent mental health counseling.
 The information provided on this website is for educational purposes only.